cormacj/z80-smart-disassembler/README.md

 ;----
 ```

-Now I disassembled HELLO.COM using `./z80-disassembler.py -l 0x100 -e 0x118 -t h.txt hello2.asm` and this was the result:
+Now I disassembled HELLO.COM using `./z80-disassembler.py -l 0x100 -e 0x118 -t h.txt -a maxam hello2.asm` and this was the result:

 ```
 org &100